Go Forth…

 Sunday Readings from a Missionary Perspective

-God is Present – Missionary Commentary for Sunday, October 19
+Life is Cruciform – Missionary Commentary for Sunday, March 29

-Authentic Compassionate Service – Missionary Commentary for Sunday, October 12
+Crystal Clear – Missionary Commentary for Sunday, March 15

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean dolor erat, efficitur sed est quis, blandit mollis ligula.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Mauris vitae eleifend mi.